shapudl/contracts-app/README.md

 ### JSON server

-To run mock server, open a new terminal ( don't close the terminal where your react app is running ) and run
+To run only the mock server, without the client, open a new terminal and run

-$ npm run dev-server
+$ npm run server

 This starts [json-server](https://www.npmjs.com/package/json-server) and serves a static file db.json where our mock data resides.
 Be mindful of the port it runs on.
-If something else is using the port 8000, change the port in package.json under "scripts" -> "dev-server"
+If something else is using the port 8000, change the port in package.json under "scripts" -> "server"